-APS Reference Title and AASB Reference Accounting policy statement the number of board/committee members whose total remuneration directly or indirectly received or receivable for the reporting period falls within \$20 000 bands of remuneration; and transactions with and amounts receivable from and payable to board/committee members which adopted more favourable terms and conditions than would have been adopted if dealing at an arm's length transaction in the same circumstances.
-AASB 138 Intangible Assets 138.A Recognition and measurement Application A public authority may adopt an accounting policy that allows an intangible asset to be expensed in period acquired rather than recognising the asset subject to: the materiality threshold adopted by the public authority for this purpose does not exceed \$15 000; the intangible asset not being a necessary component of a group of assets, where the group exceeds the materiality threshold; and receiving prior approval from the DTF CE or his/her delegate to change the materiality threshold.
-138.B Measurement at recognition Aus24.1 A for-profit public authority must apply paragraph Aus24.1 where an asset is acquired at no cost, or for a nominal cost.
+APS Reference Title and AASB Reference Accounting policy statement whose total remuneration directly or indirectly received or receivable for the reporting period falls within \$20 000 bands of remuneration; and • transactions with and amounts receivable from and payable to board/committee members which adopted more favourable terms and conditions than would have been adopted if dealing at an arm's length transaction in the same circumstances.
+AASB 138 Intangib le Assets 138.A Recognition and measurement Application A public authority may adopt an accounting policy that allows an intangible asset to be expensed in period acquired rather than recognising the asset subject to: the materiality threshold adopted by the public authority for this purpose does not exceed \$15 000; • the intangible asset not being a necessary component of a group of assets, where the group exceeds the materiality threshold; and receiving prior approval from the DTF CE or his/her delegate to change the materiality threshold.
+138.B Measurement at recognition Aus24.1 A for-profit public authority must apply paragraph Aus24.1 as though it were a not-for-profit entity.
 138.C Measurement after recognition 72 A public authority must adopt the cost model.
-138.D Contractual Commitments Where material, a public authority must disclose commitments in the time bands set out below: 122 not later than 1 year; • later than 1 year but not later than 5 years; and • later than 5 years.
-AASB 140 Investmen t Property 140.A Measurement after recognition 30 A public authority must adopt the fair value model.
-140.B Contractual Commitments 74 Where material, a public authority must disclose contractual obligations in the time bands set out below: • not later than 1 year; • later than 1 year but not later than 5 years;
+138.D Contractual Commitments Where material, a public authority must disclose commitments in the time bands set out below: 122 • not later than 1 year; • later than 1 year but not later than 5 years; and • later than 5 years.
+AASB 140 Investme nt Property 140.A Measurement after recognition 30 A public authority must adopt the fair value model.
+140.B Contractual Commitments 74 Where material, a public authority must disclose contractual obligations in the time bands set out below: • not later than 1 year; • later than 1 year but not later than 5 years; and